Creating Environmental Markets

 The course is open to all GSD students, though knowledge of and interest in the history of 20th century modernism is encouraged.
 The seminar structure will consist of lectures by the instructor and distinguished guests, student-led discussion of themed readings, and local case study site visits.
 The final deliverable will be student chosen case studies of an existing building or site that raise critical questions about conservation, interpretation, and the design of interventions.
 The goal will be to understand how the interventions have used or rejected attributes of the host structure, and the degree to which the result still embodies the design intent and quality of each building campaign.

-Redefining Urban Design
+Redefining Urban Design-3

-The Seminar is based on research into sixteen topics that define current thinking and practice of urban design and projecting them into the future.
+The seminar is based on research into sixteen topics that define current thinking and practice of urban design and projecting them into the future.
 We are selecting certain topics and case studies to advance the discussion of theoretical background, design tools, development process, and the conditions of agency and governance.
 Topics are structured within a theoretical framework, using relevant case studies and key projects to show the scope and conditions for the development of each chapter.
-Research is organized in four blocks corresponding to different scales and approaches, and an introduction.

 – Long-term strategies operating at different scales.